 But how many professional songwriters are getting on 10 superstar albums per year.
 Let me tell you.
 Very very very few.
 It’s hard out there.

 On the other hand, there are way more releases coming out!
 This is a great thing for the professional songwriter.

-For example … you might not have a song go all the way to radio and climb the Billboard charts.
-Yet, I have so many songs in my publishing catalog, many of which you’ve never heard of, that weren’t radio hits - but still got 50 Million streams, 100 Million, 200 Million streams on Spotify.
+For example … you might not have a tune go all the way to radio and climb the Billboard charts.
+Yet, I have so many songs in my publishing catalog, many of which you’ve never heard of, that weren’t radio hits – but still got 50 Million streams, 100 Million, 200 Million streams on Spotify.
 So that’s the silver lining.

 But still – it comes down to this.
 And this is also why, in 2016, I had an emergency meeting with all my songwriters.

 The subject of the meeting was – you won’t make a living as a songwriter anymore – if you can’t write singles.